21 years after the 9/11 attacks, the city promises to #NeverForget.

 Memorial & Museum

-The 9/11 Museum will be open to the public on Monday September 12.
-It “tells of the story of 9/11 through media, narratives, and a collection of monumental and authentic artifacts, presenting visitors with personal stories of loss, recovery, and hope.”
-You can reserve tickets on their website here.
+The 9/11 Museum “tells of the story of 9/11 through media, narratives, and a collection of monumental and authentic artifacts, presenting visitors with personal stories of loss, recovery, and hope.”
+You can reserve tickets on its website.

-The memorial, which is on the site of the World Trade Center and includes inscribed names of all those killed in the attacks, twin reflecting pools in the space of the twin towers, and many other features in memoriam, is open to the public daily from 9 a.m. to 8 p.m., but on September 11 it is reserved until 3 p.m. exclusively for 9/11 family members.
+The memorial, which is on the site of the World Trade Center, includes inscribed names of all those killed in the attacks, twin reflecting pools in the space of the Twin Towers, and many other features in memoriam, is open to the public daily from 8 a.m. to 8 p.m., but on September 11 it is reserved until 3 p.m. exclusively for 9/11 family members.

 Remember the Sky